cloudknit-io/cloudknit/docs/settings/aws_credentials.md

 * `Secret Access Key`
 * `Session Token` [Optional]

-These secrets are used by zlifecycle to provision your **AWS** environment.
 There are 3 scopes to which these secrets can be added, `company`, `team`, `environment`.

-**NOTE:** You need to **add AWS Secrets before** provisioning an environment **for the first time**.

 By default, zlifecycle tries to find secrets at environment level, then at team level and lastly at company level.